paulm17/zanzibar/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Disclaimer

 This is an independent implementation inspired by the Google Zanzibar paper.
 No code has been used from other implementations like Permify - only the structure of the shapes has been used as reference.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ---